mehil17/Project/README.md

 # Project

-My Name is Megan Hill.
+My Name is Megan Hill. \n
 I am a Senior at West High School.
-Your tutorial did not show me how to add cat pictures.
+The tutorial did not show me how to add cat pictures.